 Your Airbnb listing is the first impression you’ll offer prospective visitors, so it’s important to give them an accurate picture of your home.
 However tempting it may be, you should never exaggerate (or worse, outright lie) about the condition of your home when listing your property.

-In fact, when starting out on Airbnb, the worst thing you can do is to be dishonest in your listing.
+When starting on Airbnb, the worst thing you can do is to be dishonest in your listing.

 Why?
 When advertising misleads potential customers, it often results in a permanent breach of trust, bad feedback, and a decline in your star rating.
 This can lead to fewer future reservations and, consequently, a loss in profit.